lyokha/vim-publish-helper/README.md

 vimhl.hs and pandoc
 -------------------

 This is the most useful feature of the plugin.
-Both the commands *MakeHtmlCodeHighlight* and *MakeTexCodeHighlight* can be used as drivers to the vim syntax highlighting engine from pandoc.
-This is achieved via pandoc's *filter* feature available since pandoc version *1.12*.
+Both commands *MakeHtmlCodeHighlight* and *MakeTexCodeHighlight* can be used as drivers to the vim syntax highlighting engine from pandoc.
+This is achieved via the *filter* feature available in pandoc since version *1.12*.

 ### Basic usage